 Written by Herald-News

-A funeral service will be held at 11 a.m.
-Thursday, Nov.
-6, at the Gospel Fellowship Church in Wolf Point.
-Clayton Stevenson Memorial Chapel of Wolf Point was entrusted with the arrangements.
+Funeral services were held Saturday, Feb.
+7, at the Poplar Cultural Center.
+Clayton Stevenson Memorial Chapel in Wolf Point was entrusted with the arrangements.

 Written by Herald-News